openiddict/openiddict-core/README.md

 OpenIddict, by default, leverages the use of Identity (for user management) and EntityFramework (as an optional store provider).

-Adding it to your existing application allows to you to register clients to server and authenticate tokens.
+Adding it to your existing application allows you to register clients and serve them authenticate tokens.

 Under the hood it uses [AspNet.Security.OpenIdConnect.Server](https://github.com/aspnet-contrib/AspNet.Security.OpenIdConnect.Server) middleware that works with any standards-compliant OAuth 2.0/OpenID Connect